Archived Case Summaries

 St. Tammany Parish Jail, LA

 In April 2011, we opened an investigation concerning the conditions at the St. Tammany Parish Jail ("St. Tammany") under the Civil Rights of Institutionalized Persons Act .
 In July 2012, we found that unlawful conditions at St. Tammany violated the constitutional rights of prisoners.
 We found that St. Tammany failed to provide prisoners with adequate mental health care and suicide prevention.
-The documents here provide more information about our investigation, findings, and remedial measures necessary to address our findings
+On August 15, 2013, the United States negotiated a Memorandum of Agreement to address the findings.
+The documents here provide more information about our investigation, findings, remedial measures, and settlement.

 United States v.
 Cook County, Civil Action Number 10-cv-2946 (N.D.
 Ill.), Chicago, IL